bunchbox/javascript-sdk/README.md

 }
 ```

-After being notified by the Bunchbox servers your Endpoint should trigger a
+After being notified by the Bunchbox servers your endpoint should trigger a
 reload of the SDK:

 ```js